getgrav/grav-learn/pages/02.content/02.headers/docs.md

 lightbox: true
 ```

-Although strictly speaking this is not a standard page header, it is a common way to enabled the loading of a standard lightbox JavaScript and CSS for a page.
+Although strictly speaking this is not a standard page header, it is a common way to enable the loading of a standard lightbox JavaScript and CSS for a page.
 By default the core `antimatter` theme does not load the prerequisites to enable lightbox capabilities of images, by enabling this option in the page headers, they will be loaded for you.

 ## Meta Page Headers